stevegardiner26/payroll-tracker/README.md

 ## TODO

+1. Refresh Button seems kind of pointless if a hard refresh does what it does
 1. Update Current Timestamps with Tracker Button Press
 1. Make UI Mobile Responsive
 1. Improve Hour Calculation (Seems slightly innaccurate)